What's happening in the NZAI world?

 Cindy Pile-Wetere and Aroha Heaslip continue their exploration of Ako me te Aromatawai.

-We’re delighted to tell you that the video from this webinar is now available.
-You can find it here in our webinar library.
+The video from this webinar is available here in our webinar library.

 *** NZAI National Conference 2021 – Presentations are now on our website ***

 Our virtual conference at the beginning of October was a great success, despite our initial nervousness about using an online platform for the first time.

 Assessment to Improve Learning: Principles, Practices and Proof across the System